Tucker Blvd. Bike-Walk-Bus Construction Update

 The proposed two-way, curb-protected bike lane and numerous intersection safety improvements along the corridor will create a safer connection for people walking, biking, and taking the bus.
 These include bus islands, pedestrian refuge islands, crosswalk signal upgrades, and high-visibility crosswalks along this .9 mile stretch of Tucker.

 Trailnet in partnership with others funded a preliminary engineering study — completed in March 2020 — to bring this project closer to construction.

 The City submitted an application for funding through the Transportation Alternatives Program (TAP) under the US Department of Transportation.
 This is a competitive grant aimed at supporting smaller bike, pedestrian and other community-based projects.
-The next step will be a review from East-West Gateway Council of Governments (EWG) and staff recommendation of Tucker for TAP funds, followed by a vote from EWG’s board to approve this recommendation.
+The next step will be a vote from EWG’s board to approve this recommendation.